TNT-Dental/tntvideos/readme.md

 Jquery code for TNT banners and optimized youtube videos with lazyload.

 #### v 1.2
-- Small update for vimeo with static, use data-static=true to vimeo-solo players
+- Small update for vimeo with static, use data-mode="static" to vimeo-solo players

 #### v 1.1
 - NEW Close button string option